RepairYourTech/Roo-Code-Knowledge/README.md

 ### Why Bundle WASM Files?

 - **Zero network dependency**: Builds and extension loading don't require internet access
-- **Reliability**: No CDN failures or download timeouts
+- **Reliability**: No CDN failures or download timeouts during builds or runtime
 - **Performance**: Instant startup, no download delays
 - **Reproducibility**: Exact WASM versions are locked in the repository
+- **Self-contained**: All builds work offline without requiring network access

 **Trade-off**: Repository size increases by ~44MB, but this is acceptable for the reliability and performance benefits.
+The WASM files are committed to ensure builds never require network access.

 ---